ultreyaonline/standalone/DEVELOPERS.md

 Be sure to configure the application using `.env` and set any special needs in the `/config/*.php` files where no `.env` settings are available.
 Of critical note are mysql db credentials, smtp credentials, backup-notifications-email-address, backup passwords, AWS buckets if used.

-For a production server, be sure to set up a cron job to fire the `artisan schedule:run` and enable any desired jobs in `/app/Console/Kernel.php` so that things like backups and prayer-wheel notifications are automatically sent.
+For a production server, be sure to set up a cron job to fire the `artisan schedule:run` and enable any desired jobs in `/bootstrap/app.php` or `/routes/console.php` so that things like backups and prayer-wheel notifications are automatically sent.

 ## Demo Data